luttje/filament-user-attributes/README.md

     class ProductResource extends Resource implements UserAttributesConfigContract
     {
-        use UserAttributesResource;
+        // This will add the user attributes to the form and table, based on the configuration for the Product model.
+        // It will only work if you rename the `form` and `table` methods to `resourceForm` and `resourceTable` respectively. use UserAttributesResource;

+        protected static ?string $model = Product::class;

         // This is the model that will be asked for the user attributes configuration.
 For example a user or tenant model. public static function getUserAttributesConfig(): ?ConfiguresUserAttributesContract